The average hourly pay for an Industrial Mechanic is $23.43.

 - Perform preventative maintenance and inspect parts for signs of excessive wear or damage.

 - Diagnose malfunctions and analyze results using testing devices.

 Job Satisfaction for Industrial Mechanic

 Explore the most common career paths for Industrial Mechanic.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 to research other job paths.

 Industrial Mechanic Job Listings

-Popular Skills for Industrial Mechanic
+What Are Popular Skills for Industrial Mechanics?

-What is the Pay by Experience Level for Industrial Mechanic
+What is the Pay by Experience Level for Industrial Mechanics?

 An entry-level Industrial Mechanic with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $19.35 based on 9 salaries.
 An early career Industrial Mechanic with 1-4 years of experience earns an average total compensation of $20.63 based on 146 salaries.
 A mid-career Industrial Mechanic with 5-9 years of experience earns an average total compensation of $24.28 based on 109 salaries.
 An experienced Industrial Mechanic with 10-19 years of experience earns an average total compensation of $25.09 based on 109 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $26.